FAQ

 Why is Eastside investing in smart meter technology?

-Is my bill going to be higher with the new smart meter?
+Is my bill going to be higher with a smart meter?